Best Medical Assistant Schools in California

 4. Certification preparation - The best schools prepare you for exams like the Certified Medical Assistant (CMA) or Registered Medical Assistant (RMA).

-5. Job placement support - Ask if the school helps graduates find jobs with local healthcare employers.
+5. career services - Ask if the school helps graduates find jobs with local healthcare employers.

 Here are some of the best options based on accreditation, training quality, and employer connections.